zwliew/notes/blog/2022-05-23-self-studying-nus-cs-year-one.md

 At the moment, I am not sure of a good replacement for this course.
 While there are several supplementary reference textbooks used in the course, I have not read them enough to recommend them.
 That said, online cheatsheets like [Bernard's](https://bernardteo.me/nus/CS2100%20Reference.pdf) provides a decent overview of the course material.

+## CS2106 (Introduction to Operating Systems)

+CS2106 introduces main concepts in operating systems (OS) including processes and threads, process scheduling, inter-process communication (IPC), synchronization, memory management and virtual memory, and file systems.
+Most concepts are taught in relation to Unix.
+File system case studies include ext2 and FAT.

+To self-study OSes, I strongly recommend [Operating System Engineering (MIT 6.S081)](https://pdos.csail.mit.edu/6.S081/2021/index.html).
+It is a much more complete introduction to OSes that revolves around a simpler Unix-based kernel called xv6.
+The labs are much more interesting as they require students to get down to the nitty-gritty of writing modifications to the xv6 kernel, rather than merely writing code that uses kernel syscalls and abstractions.
+Furthermore, the course covers additional topics like networking, RCU, and virtualization.
+The tradeoff of this completeness is that the course workload feels much heavier than CS2106's.

+The course is accompanied by an xv6 handbook (linked in the course site) which provides a written explanation of the kernel.
+I recommend reading through the lecture slides and handbook, and working on the lab assignments following the schedule that is posted on the course site.
+The lecture videos are also helpful as they expand on the points in the lecture slides and handouts.

 ## Conclusion and looking to Y2